370: No Such Thing As George Clooney In A Blackcurrant Suit

 Okay, my fact this week is that when men are played the sound of a baby crying, if they're told it's a boy, they'll think it's in more pain than if they're told it's a girl.
 Wow.

-So what men think male babies are matro?
-Is that?
+So what men think male babies are macho is that.
 Yes.
-You've kind of got there, Andy.

-But people, especially men, think that the male baby will have a deeper cry.
-And so when they hear the cry, if it's high-pitched, they think it's in more pain.
+And so, when they hear the cry, if it's high-pitched, they think it's in more pain.

 And because they expect the male baby to have a deeper cry normally, they think that the difference means that it's in more pain.

+high-pitched squeal.
 It's like, oh my gosh.

 No, it's a baby.
 There's nothing wrong with your child.

-That's where's the beard.
+Where's the beard?
 Where's his beard?

 And yeah, it is quite funny.